 As the FHQ article documents, nothing like due process existed in the Florida courts.
 Many prisoners were pardoned, but pardons were often granted only after the claimant had become debilitated from hard labor, violence, or disease.
 Coercive forms of state power—arbitrary sentencing power exercised by the courts, “false-pretense” laws that supported debt peonage, the notorious cruelty of the penal system—contributed to the proliferation of tyrannical labor relations, not least of all in the lumber and turpentine industries.1

+Figure 2.
 Origins of Florida state prisoners by year of sentencing.

-After clear-cutting its way through various other states, the lumber industry expanded into Florida’s pine forests while deploying a range of exploitative and violent labor arrangements, from simple wage-labor to debt peonage to the quasi-slavery of the prison laborer, all under intensely competitive market conditions.2 Labor scarcity in remote forested areas was often an issue for operators, but workers themselves were unable to leverage this to their advantage to push for better conditions and pay.
+After clear-cutting its way through various other states, the lumber industry expanded into Florida’s pine forests while deploying a range of exploitative and violent labor arrangements, from simple wage-labor to debt peonage to the quasi-slavery of the prison laborer, all under intensely competitive market conditions.3 Labor scarcity in remote forested areas was often an issue for operators, but workers themselves were unable to leverage this to their advantage to push for better conditions and pay.
 Instead, operators kept “woodsriders,” armed overseers on horseback, to prevent workers from leaving their employment.
-The exercise of coercive forms of state power buttressed the unbridled authority of employers, and stands among the primary reasons why forced labor proliferated in the forest industries in Florida and other southern states.
+The exercise of coercive forms of state power buttressed the unbridled authority of employers and stands among the primary reasons why forced labor proliferated in the forest industries in Florida and other southern states.

 Race as ideology of social fitness